photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Enabling [public mode](config-options.md) will disable authentication.

 !!! info ""
-    If you can't connect, try starting the app without `-d`: `docker-compose up photoprism`.
-    This keeps it in the foreground and shows log messages for [troubleshooting](troubleshooting/index.md).
+    It can be helpful to [keep Docker running in the foreground while debugging](troubleshooting/docker.md#viewing-logs) so that log messages are displayed directly.
+To do this, omit the `-d` parameter when restarting.

     Should the server already be running, or you see no errors, you may have started it on a different host and/or port.
-There could also be an issue with your browser, ad blocker, or firewall settings.
+There could also be an [issue with your browser, ad blocker, or firewall settings](troubleshooting/index.md#connection-fails).

 !!! tldr ""
     It is not possible to change the password via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been